gOps132/pt_2ndqtr_elective_it/readme.md

 * Andan, Lance Reilly

 ## How to run:
-1. Initialize a mysql server, create pt_2nd_qtr_demo_db, then run pt_2nd_qtr_demo.sql in the db folder
+1. Initialize a mysql server.
+Create and use the database schema, then run pt_2nd_qtr_demo.sql from db_folder.
-2. create a .env file, modify, and insert credentials
+2. create a .env file, modify, and insert database credentials.
 ```
+MYSQLDATABASE="[database]"
 MYSQLPASS="[dbpassword]"
 ```
+## Note: Steps 3 to 4 are optional in an effort to prevent package conflict
 3. Make a Virtual Environment
 ```
 python -m venv .venv